 Proceed along the ridge for only 75 metres before the next gap in the ridge bars the way.
 You are faced with a short but vertical wall above a “landing” ledge right in the middle of the gap.
 It looked climbable to me but not down-climbable and not on my own.
 Instead, follow the majority and descend to the right once more, this time for quite a distance - perhaps 30 or 40 metres - before finding the gully that leads back to the ridge for the second time.
 This one has a bushy juniper at its base.
 Either hug the cliff and squeeze behind it, or hang off its branches and go round the front with some exposure.
 Go up the gully and back to the ridge at N49° 41.621 W125° 36.539.

-A short descent, once more to the right, and a step-across to a solid ledge becomes obvious.
-Climb up the opposing ledge, also on solid rock and you’re done.
 This photo will help.
 You’re now on the summit block proper and it’s just an easy scramble following a few cairns to the top.

 The summit has a large cairn but no register and has a big pole stuck in it.
 The best all round views, particularly down to Buttle Lake, are to be had be going a few metres north down off the summit and climbing back up to the east to the edge of the bluff.